Zumito93/project-mentoring/README.md

 ### BE

-Set proper environment variable values for BE behavior in '.be.db'
+Set proper environment variable values for BE behavior in '.env.be'

 | Env Variable             | Description                          |
 |--------------------------|--------------------------------------|